sjgray/OSI-monitor-roms/readme.txt

 * /Docs/ contains the Manual and a review
 * /Binaries/ contains original binaries for various systems.
 * /Disassembly/ folder is my own disassembly of the binary using CBM-Transfer.
-  The included ASM-PROJ file will enable you to generate various output format.
+  The included ASM-PROJ file will enable you to generate various output formats.
 * /Experimental/ is a special "split" version.